wagtail/wagtail/docs/frontend_cache_purging.rst

 This can be solved by using the ``purge_page_from_cache`` utility function which can be found in the ``wagtail.contrib.wagtailfrontendcache.utils`` module.

-Lets take the the above BlogIndexPage as an example.
+Let's take the the above BlogIndexPage as an example.
 We need to register a signal handler to run when one of the BlogPages get updated/deleted.
 This signal handler should call the ``purge_page_from_cache`` function on all BlogIndexPages that contain the BlogPage being updated/deleted.

 .. code-block:: python